prasannax1/starships/README.md

 ### Description

-Sometimes the *Eager* class is too overpowered for missions that require a Captain's yacht or a diplomatic vessel.
+Sometimes the *Saraswati* class is too overpowered for missions that require a Captain's yacht or a diplomatic vessel.
 For these occasions, we have the *dove* class

 ### Structure